 09 of 11

-This problem is fairly easy to remedy with a few wires and a relay.
-See how you can solve this problem in minutes.
+This problem is fairly easy to fix with a few wires and a relay.
+You can solve this problem in minutes by making a powered frog.

 10 of 11